• Skip to main content

 • 150 g egg whites roughly 5 medium eggs

-• 1 tbsp freeze-dried raspberries powder
+• 1 tablespoon freeze-dried raspberries powder

 • pink food colouring

-• 6 tbsp raspberry coulis
+• 6 tablespoon raspberry coulis

 • 300 ml whipping cream